fcor/video-editor/README.md

 All this requirements were met thanks to the power of media fragments for playing and editing capabilities.
 In terms of video handling (Play/Pause, duration, custom controls etc.) everything is based on [HTMLMediaElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement) API.

+Thumbnails preview on playlist component are dummy images, they were added as a proof of concept.

 ### Bonus Features
 - The ability to automatically jump to the next clip after it finishes, with a 3 second waiting period and appropriate loading animation.
  - The ability to ‘save’ clips for persistent use.